Sei-logo

 Title

-Direct loss of funds (including but not limited to unauthorized transfers, token minting, or token burning)
+Direct loss of funds of USD $5,000 or more (including but not limited to unauthorized transfers, token minting, or token burning)

 Severity